Devon-GS/personal-expense-tracker/README.md

 ## 🛠 Contributing

-We welcome contributions to improve and expand the Library Management System!
+We welcome contributions to improve and expand the Personal Expense Tracker!
 If you have suggestions or improvements, feel free to fork the repository and submit a pull request.

 ## 📫 Contact